 However at this scale, maps cannot define small pockets of soil with adequate or even high content of P such as riparian zones (creek frontage) or different soil types.
 It is recognised that updated P maps are required.
-A newer P map (2024) for Queensland has been developed by Queensland Department of Environmental Science and MLA using 6796 unique site location samples.
-These samples came from extracting all available soil P data across Queensland, supplemented by additional soil sampling in under-represented areas.
+A new P map (2022) for Central and Southern Queensland has been developed using existing and new soil samples by the Queensland Department of Environmental Science and MLA.
+It is planned to expand the extent of this map.

-This 2024 map shows the bicarbonate extractable P for Queensland with a clear variation in soil types.
+This 2022 map shows the bicarbonate extractable P for most of Southern and Central Queensland with a clear variation in soil types.